“A town steeped in rich heritage and culture”

 Home to world-leading businesses

-Stevenage is home to some of the world’s most progressive multinational STEM industries: science, technology, engineering and mathematics – and people don’t even know it.
+Stevenage is home to some of the world’s most progressive multinational STEM industries: science, technology, engineering and mathematics.

 The likes of Airbus, MBDA and GSK all have major business operations based here, and together provide over 5,000 jobs in state-of-the-art facilities.